haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

 ```

+!!! warning
-**Note: **Correctly configure the virtual IP address and network interface device name in the above file.
+    Please **correctly** configure the virtual IP address and network interface device name in the above file.
+Other wise it cannot work properly.

 Perform the following operations on the standby node: